 Find out how you can spot an investment scam and what you can do to avoid falling prey to one.

-Scammers use increasingly sophisticated and effective tactics to get you to part with your money.
-Even though some investment scams may look like a real deal, there are some red flags you can spot to help you steer clear of them.
+Scammers use sophisticated tactics to get you to part with your money.
+There are red flags you can watch out for to steer clear of investment scams.

 High returns at low or no risk

 Be wary when you encounter an investment opportunity that claims to guarantee or protect your capital while promising high returns.
 The greater the promised investment returns, the higher the risks should be.
 Many investment scams use lucrative promises to lure investors in